zhongzisha/alphafold3_google/docs/output.md

 For every input job, AlphaFold 3 writes all its outputs in a directory called by the sanitized version of the job name.
 E.g. for job name "My first fold (test)", AlphaFold 3 will write its outputs in a directory called `my_first_fold_test`.
+If such directory already exists, AlphaFold 3 will append a timestamp to the directory name to avoid overwriting existing data.

 The following structure is used within the output directory: